Domain or domain plus security token authentication

 A client starts an LDAP session by connecting to an LDAP server, known as a Directory System Agent (DSA).
 The client then sends an operation request to the server, and the server responds with the appropriate authentication.

-You typically configure LDAP connections when you onboard to Endpoint Management, as described in Configure LDAP.
+You typically configure LDAP connections when you onboard to Endpoint Management, as described in To configure LDAP.
 If you onboarded before the screens shown in that section were available, use the information in this section to add LDAP connections.

 In the Endpoint Management console, go to Settings > LDAP.